 John Murdoch awakens alone in a strange hotel to find that he has lost his memory and is wanted for a series of brutal and bizarre murders.
 While trying to piece together his past, he stumbles upon a fiendish underworld controlled by a group of beings known as The Strangers who possess the ability to put people to sleep and alter the city and its inhabitants.
 Now Murdoch must find a way to stop them before they take control of his mind and destroy him.Written by

-(at around 60 mins) After John Murdoch opens the door and almost falls from the building, he grabs the ledge and slams into the side of the building.
-The building bends in with John's impact.
+(at around 60 mins) After John Murdoch opens the door and almost falls from the building, as he hangs by his hands the door is on his left, except when shown from above, when it is on his right.
 See more »

 First there was darkness.
 Then came the strangers.
 They were a race as old as time itself.
 They had mastered the ultimate technology.
 The ability to alter physical reality by will alone.
 They called this ability "Tuning".
 But they were dying.
 Their civilization was in decline, and so they abandoned their world seeking a cure for their own mortality.
 Their endless journey brought them to a small, blue world in the farthest corner of the galaxy.
 Our world.
 Here they ...